Create a middleware filter

 await Console.Out.WriteLineAsync($"An exception occurred: {ex.Message}");

-Section titled “Create the configuration method”Middleware filters are configured using extension methods to make them easy to discover.
+Section titled “Create an extension method”Middleware filters are configured using extension methods to make them easy to discover.
 It is highly recommended that the extension method name begins with

 Use to separate it from other methods and to follow the established naming convention set by MassTransit.